KogarashiNetwork/KogarashiNetwork.github.io/book/tutorial/nova_pallet.md

 With this step, we can check whether the proof is valid before setting the `Thing1` value and only if the proof is valid, the value is set.

 ## 4. Import the coupling pallet to TestRuntime and define the function for IVC verification.
-We already can use the `nova-ivc-pallet` methods so we are going to import it to `TestRumtime` and define your customized IVC compatible function.
+We already can use the `pallet-nova` methods so we are going to import it to `TestRumtime` and define your customized IVC compatible function.

-In order to use `nova-ivc-pallet` in `TestRuntime`, we need to import `nova-ivc-pallet` crate and define the pallet config to `construct_runtime` as following.
+In order to use `pallet-nova` in `TestRuntime`, we need to import `pallet-nova` crate and define the pallet config to `construct_runtime` as following.

 - runtime/src/main.rs
 ```rust